The Brain: The Key to Our Fight Against Obesity

 GLP-1RAs: Real-world results show sustained weight loss and better glucose control

-GLP-1 RA (semaglutide) treatment has been proven to be effective in improving blood sugar control and weight loss in the long-term.
+GLP-1 RA treatment has been proven to be effective in improving blood sugar control and weight loss in the long-term.

 This real-world data is significant as people act differently in real life compared to trial settings.
 In the real-world, some people might adhere to the prescribed treatment, while others don’t.
 This shows that semaglutide is still effective whether people discontinue the treatment or adhere less.